 “The combination of Cray and AMD technology in the Frontier system will dramatically enhance performance at scale for AI, analytics, and simulation, enabling DoE to further push the boundaries of scientific discovery,” said Steve Scott, senior vice president and CTO at Cray, in a press release.

 Aurora is a separate $500 million exascale supercomputer project funded by the the DoE.
 It’s being developed at Argonne National Laboratory, featuring technology from rival Intel Corporation.

 Frontier will also have greater processing power than Aurora, which will be able to carry out a quintillion operations each second.

 But it’s not just the US though.
 China, Japan and the EU are all in the race to build exascale machines, with China taking up 227 spots of the top 500 supercomputers in the world.
 The US comes a distant second at 109.

-Secretary of Energy Rick Perry also acknowledged that DoE’s computing capabilities will be critical to securing America’s dominance in artificial intelligence.
+What’s more, Secretary of Energy Rick Perry acknowledged that DoE’s computing capabilities will be critical to securing America’s dominance in artificial intelligence.
 But he also perceived it as a challenge worth relishing.